cstrassburg/cmsxj19e-hacks/README.md

 !!!
 This project is currently under development and works only up to Frimware 3.8.5_0165 !!!

 Don't upgrade the camera to firmware 3.5.8_0166 !!!

-On firmware 3.5.8_0166 Imilab changes the key and the bootloader, so you can not downgrade anymore and this scripts are not working.
+On firmware 3.5.8_0166 Imilab changes the key and the bootloader, so you can not easy downgrade and this scripts are not working.

+If your cam is on this firmware look into "modifying firmware > 3.5.8_0165"

 - [supported devices](#supported-devices)